alpmestan/taggy/README.md

          (eitherResult $ run True content)
 ```

 But _taggy_ also started providing support for DOM-syle documents.
-This is computed from the list of tags gained by using `tagsIn`.
+This is computed from the list of tags gained by using `taggyWith`.

 If you fire up ghci with _taggy_ loaded: